 The Reinert Center offers many ways for faculty and graduate students to enhance their knowledge of evidence-based instruction and learning-focused course design.
 Below is an overview of the Center’s signature programs.
 Most programs provide sustained development on particular aspects of course design and instruction, and most are offered at no cost to SLU faculty members and graduate students.
 Additionally, the Center hosts or co-hosts workshops, brown bag conversations, and other events focused on a range of topics.

 The Reinert Center offers formal programming to support faculty teaching online for Saint Louis University.
 The foundation for new online instructors is the Introduction to Online Teaching, a fully-online seminar offered multiple times per year.
-This course is offered through the University’s learning management system (currently, Blackboard) and provides a pedagogical foundation for SLU faculty who are new to teaching in the online environment.
-Additionally, as interest in online education at SLU grows, the Reinert Center will begin offering additional online courses, short webinars, and other types of virtual programming to support faculty interested in continuing their development in this area.
-To learn more about the Introduction to Online Teaching seminar, click here.
-To see when the seminar will be offered next, see the Reinert Center’s Events page.
+This course is offered through the University’s learning management system (currently, Canvas) and provides a pedagogical foundation for SLU faculty who are new to teaching in the online environment.
+Additionally, the Reinert Center offers online seminars, short webinars, and other types of virtual programming to support faculty interested in continuing their development in teaching online.
+To view a schedule for all upcoming programming focused on online teaching will be offered, see the Reinert Center’s Events page.

 Faculty who are developing online courses and/or academic units developing online programs may wish to consult with someone in the Reinert Center as they are designing these learning experiences.
-Click here to request a consultation if you’d like to talk with someone.
+Request a consultation if you’d like to talk with someone.

 The Culturally Responsive Teaching Academy (CRTA) is a cohort-based, year-long instructional development experience for SLU faculty and graduate students who teach INTO Pathway courses and other courses with high concentrations of international students enrolled.